BeiningBogen/iOS-Kristiania/Lesson01/README.md

 ^- Who knows Javascript?
 ^- Who has heard of swift?
-^- Who whas written an iOS app?
+^- Who has written an iOS app?

 ---